deadsnakes/python3.2/Doc/library/logging.rst

 .. method:: Handler.handleError(record)

    This method should be called from handlers when an exception is encountered during an :meth:`emit` call.
-By default it does nothing, which means that exceptions get silently ignored.
+If the module-level attribute ``raiseExceptions`` is ``False``, exceptions get silently ignored.
 This is what is mostly wanted for a logging system - most users will not care about errors in the logging system, they are more interested in application errors.
 You could, however, replace this with a custom handler if you wish.
    The specified record is the one which was being processed when the exception occurred.
+(The default value of ``raiseExceptions`` is ``True``, as that is more useful during development).

 .. method:: Handler.format(record)